yepzy/starter/readme.md

 ## Testing

-* To launch the project test, run the following command : `composer test`.
+* To launch the project test, run the following command: `./vessel composer test`.

 ## Debugging

-Laravel Telescope and Laravel Horizon are pre-installed :
+Laravel Telescope and Laravel Horizon are pre-installed:
 * To open the `telescope` dashboard,  go to `http://your-project.url/telescope`.
 * To open the `horizon` dashboard,  go to `http://your-project.url/horizon`.

 ## Changelog

-See [CHANGELOG](CHANGELOG.md) for more information on what has been pushed in production.
+See the [CHANGELOG](CHANGELOG.md) for more information on what has been pushed in production.